saltysoup/cost-optimization-multi/README.md

 Tip: Use an automated resource deployment method such as CloudFormation [StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html) to deploy new AWS resources such as IAM roles in a scalable and consistent way.

 Each of the following items has to be configured for the solution to work.
 1. Name of the IAM role has to be the **same** across all AWS accounts (ie. cost-optimization-get-cw-data).
-The name of the role will be used later as a CloudFormation input.
+The name of the role will be used later as a CloudFormation input to feed into the code.
-1. IAM Role with the following permissions
+2. IAM Role with the following permissions
 ```json
 {
     "Version": "2012-10-17",